Tooth Cavities Sandy Springs, GA

 Treating Tooth Cavities with Oral Hygiene

-Brushing and flossing are your first defense against developing an oral disease such as tooth decay.
+Brushing and flossing are your first defense against developing an oral disease like tooth decay.
 Patients should begin brushing in infancy when the first tooth emerges above the gum line.
-Brushing and flossing keep teeth healthy in between professional dental cleanings and help to maintain strong, stable bites.
+Brushing and flossing keep teeth healthy between professional dental cleanings and help to maintain strong, stable bites.

-Dr. Paulen or one of our dental care team can help make personalized recommendations on effective brushing and flossing techniques during your routine dental health exams.
+Dr. Patel or one of our dental care team can help make personalized recommendations on effective brushing and flossing techniques during your routine dental health exams.

-Brushing- All patients of all ages should brush their teeth at least twice a day, for a full two minutes.
+Brushing- All patients of all ages should brush their teeth at least twice daily for two minutes.
 Brushing after every meal is ideal and may be recommended for patients more prone to tooth decay.
-Brushing the teeth removes the daily build-up of debris and bacteria helping to keep your teeth clean, preventing the spread of tartar and plaque.
+Brushing the teeth removes the daily build-up of debris and bacteria, helping keep your teeth clean and preventing the spread of tartar and plaque.

 Flossing- It is highly recommended that patients floss every time they brush their teeth.
-Flossing at least once a day can remove plaque and tartar from between the teeth where a toothbrush is unable to reach and cavities commonly develop.
+Flossing at least once a day can remove plaque and tartar from between the teeth where a toothbrush cannot reach, and cavities commonly develop.
 Patients who floss their teeth are less likely to develop tooth decay.

 Treating Tooth Cavities with Teeth Cleanings

-Routine dental health exams are an essential part of maintaining your healthy and stable smile.
-Dr. Paulen provides comprehensive and personalized dental checkups and encourages patients to visit our Sandy Springs, GA dentist office at least twice a year.
+Routine dental health exams are essential to maintaining a healthy and stable smile.
+Dr. Patel provides comprehensive and personalized dental checkups and encourages patients to visit our Sandy Springs, GA dentist office at least twice a year.

 Biannual dental exams allow for early diagnosis and conservative treatment, helping to prevent the further deterioration of oral health.
 Professional teeth cleanings thoroughly clean the gums and all surfaces of the teeth.